In this post you will learn:

 What is Green Tea?

-Green Tea is the natural healthy plant grown by nature filled with many phytochemicals, anti-oxidants, Anti-bacterial, Immune support nutrients; all of which are very beneficial to the human body.
+Green Tea is a naturally healthy plant grown by nature and filled with many phytochemicals, anti-oxidants, Anti-bacterial, and Immune support nutrients; all of which are very beneficial to the human body.
 It is a popular drink worldwide according to NIH.
-There is a lot emphasis on the term, “Green Tea” as many people have different perceptions of the term Green Tea.
+There is a lot of emphasis on the term, “Green Tea” as many people have different perceptions of the term Green Tea.
 Many people refer to green tea as the tea that is literally green however the meanings differ from different traditions.
-Since most tea, when boiled/stirred are green, people are quick to call all tea which are green- green tea.
-There are different plants which are used for different reasons, some being; medicines, some food, tea, smoke etc. Not all green tea will give the same results as they don’t all cater to the same need.
+Since most tea, when boiled/stirred are green, people are quick to call all tea which is green- green tea.
+There are different plants that are used for different reasons, some being; medicines, some food, tea, smoke, etc. Not all green tea will give the same results as they don’t all cater to the same need.

-Green tea medicinal qualities which include easing the effects of alcohol, acting as a stimulant, curing “blotchiness”, quenching thirst, eliminating indigestion, curing beriberi disease, preventing fatigue and improving urinary and brian function.
+Green tea’s medicinal qualities include easing the effects of alcohol, acting as a stimulant, curing “blotchiness”, quenching thirst, eliminating indigestion, curing beriberi disease, preventing fatigue, and improving urinary and brain function.

 What is EGCG ( Epigallocatechin Gallete) found in Green tea

-What are the Health Benefits of drinking tea
+What are the Health Benefits of drinking green tea?

 Research shows that green tea lowers total cholesterol and raises HDL (“good”) cholesterol in both animals and people.
 One population-based study found that men who drink green tea are more likely to have lower total cholesterol than those who do not drink green tea.
 High consumption of green tea by humans, especially more than 10 cups a day, was found to be associated with higher HDLs and lower LDL and VLDL cholesterol, as well as with various bio-markers indicating better liver health.
 Lower levels of lipid peroxides in the liver are one well-confirmed benefit of green tea supplementation, found in study after study.
 Green tea may also lower intestinal fat absorption.
 One animal study found that rats fed a diet containing a significant amount of catechin had a higher excretion of fat in the feces compared to the control group on a polyphenol-free diet.
 If this holds for humans who take the green tea extract, then it’s good weight-loss, cardiovascular, and lower cholesterol news